Horlawhumy-dev/drugstoc_inventory/README.md

-# Drugstoc Inventory Management APIs Assessment
+# Drugstoc Inventory Management APIs

-A simple Django backend for a inventory mananagement that manages users, products, orders and reports.
+A Django backend for a inventory mananagement that manages users, products, orders and reports.
 It supports basic CRUD (Create, Read, Update, Delete) operations for all services.

 ### Note: Future enhancements would be to use:
 ** Redis for catching